mikhirurg/i2pchat/README.md

 ## Fundraisers

 I am really moved by privacy and anonymity communications software autopoietic macro dynamic systems.
 So I intend to start practice of fundraisers to create a more established and sustainable sub-ecosystem for that, with current main focus on I2P communications, especially serverless.
 So please stay tuned.
-For returns of investments, features optional to use, maybe serverful, are thought out.
+For returns of investments, features optional to use, maybe serverful, are being thought out.
 More to go, I think.
 That would be a hidden world of ours, where I would be one of city managers like in some simulated city games.
 Or do I2P and hidden worlds need worlds producers?
 So I (or, maybe, we) need crypto money support.
 And investors may need returns.
-Please discuss at issues, maybe I'll add a discussions repo feature, too.
+Please discuss at issues, maybe I'll add a discussions repo feature, too. —Hypenosis±∞*

 ## Status